Silvestre17/Neo4j_MongoDB_BigDataModeling_MasterProjects/README.md

 13. Add a new review from a top reviewer for the new property.
 14. Add a new review metric ('x_factor') and verify the average score calculation query (from Q9) works correctly.

-*Detailed implementations, transformations, justifications, and query results can be found in the [Homework2_MongoDB](Homework2_MongoDB) directory.*
+*Detailed implementations, transformations, justifications, and query results can be found in the [Homework2_MongoDB](./Homework2_MongoDB) directory.*

 ---

+## 👥 Group 5 Members

+*   Alexandre Gonçalves, 20240738
+*   André Silvestre, 20240502
+*   Filipa Pereira, 20240509
+*   João Henriques, 20240499
+*   Umeima Mahomed, 20240543